SteveSmith16384/VoxFileParser/readme.md

 # VOX FILE PARSER

 Reads in a .vox file and creates a data structure.
-Can handle files created with the latest version of Magicavoxel.
+Can handle files created with the latest version of Magicavoxel, i.e. can handle very large multi-model scenes.

 Usage:
 ```Java